 For a more elaborated history of the tulip, you can check out Wikipedia’s page on tulips.

-If you are in Istanbul during the month of April, do yourself a favor and go to see some tulips in Emirgan Park.
+If you are in Istanbul during the month of April, do yourself a favor and visit the Istanbul Tulip Festival in Emirgan Park.

-The Istanbul Tulip Festival is officially on until April 30th, so you still have time.
+The Istanbul Tulip Festival is officially on until April 30th.
 If you can, try to avoid going on the weekends, when it gets really crowded with locals families, and traffic jams make it difficult to access the park.
 I would also recommend visiting as early as possible before the flowers start wilting.

 Emirgan Park is located by the Bosphorus, in the district of Sariyer, a little bit past the Fatih Sultan Mehmet Bridge (aka Second Bridge).
 You can reach Emirgan Park by bus 25E from Kabataş or 40B from Beşiktaş.
 Another, more scenic, option is taking the Çengelköy-Istinye ferry line that has a stop in Emirgan and amazing views of the Bosphorus (keep in mind the times the ferry run are very limited).